louismitc/fern_portfolio/pages/work.md

 ---
-title: Work
+title: work
-subtitle: This is where you can describe your skills and talk about projects you've worked on
+subtitle: i've done some stuff, and you can read about it here
 date: 2021-03-15T06:33:06.713Z
 permalink: /work/index.html
 eleventyNavigation: